opencoweb/coweb/docs/tutorial/shopping.rst

 .. sourcecode:: javascript

     /**
      * Serializes a flat item in the data store to a regular JS object with
      * name/value properties.
      *
      * @param item Item from the data store
      * @return row Object
      */
-   CoopItemFileWriteStore.prototype._itemToRow = function(item) {
+    proto._itemToRow = function(item) {
         var row = {};
-      dojo.forEach(this.dataStore.getAttributes(item), function(attr) {
+        arrays.forEach(this.dataStore.getAttributes(item), function(attr) {
             row[attr] = this.dataStore.getValue(item, attr);
         }, this);
         return row;
     };

 This method takes any item from the data store as a parameter, loops over all of its attributes, and adds their names and values to a regular JavaScript object.
-The coweb framework can JSON-encode the new object to send to remote users whereas it cannot JSON-encode the original item.
+The coweb framework can JSON-encode the new object to send to remote users whereas it cannot JSON-encode the original item, because the item has circular references.

 Next define the callback methods for changes in the local :class:`dojo.data.ItemFileWriteStore` instance.
 The three callback names should match those stated in the :attr:`typesToFuncs` object (:func:`onLocalInsert`, :func:`onLocalUpdate`, :func:`onLocalDelete`) and their signatures should match those of the data store methods to which they are connected (:func:`onNew`, :func:`onSet`, :func:`onDelete`).